androidessence/androidessence.com/_posts/2021-09-10-essential-dev-experience-concepts-android.md

 * Does this PR have a description?
 * Did we assign a reviewer?
 * Is it too long?
-* Did we modifile the CHANGELOG.md file?
+* Did we modify the CHANGELOG.md file?

 Any meta information about a git diff or PR that you can think of, can be validated with Danger.